msftsettiy/azure-docs-fork/articles/managed-ccf/how-to-enable-azure-monitor.md

 ms.author: mbaldwin, settiy
 ms.date: 09/09/2023
 ms.service: managed-ccf
-ms.topic: quickstart
+ms.topic: how-to
 ms.custom: devx-track-azurecli
 ---

 # Quickstart: View the application logs in Azure Monitor

-In this quickstart turotial, you will learn how to view the application logs in Azure Monitor by creating a Log Analytics workspace.
+In this turotial, you will learn how to view the application logs in Azure Monitor by creating a Log Analytics workspace.
 This tutorial builds on the Managed CCF resource created in the [Quickstart: Create an Azure Managed CCF resource](quickstart-portal.md) tutorial.
 Logs are essential pieces of information to understand, analyze and optimize the workings and performance of an application.

 The logs from your JavaScript application and from the Managed CCF resource can be viewed in Azure Monitor by creating a Log Analytics workspace.